• Skip to primary navigation

 Granted they do take a little more skill and timing to make but no more than Italian Meringue Buttercream, and thousands of you have had runaway success with my tutorials!
 You will have runaway success with the best Vanilla Bean Marshmallows too.
 I just know it!

-These are the marshmallows that are featured in my current hot cocoa obsession.
+These are the marshmallows that are featured in my current diy hot cocoa mix.
 I will switch to oat milk to shave calories off my favorite treat, but I WILL NOT eliminate these vanilla bean marshmallows.
 They bring me happiness which is a treat all by itself ?

-If you are skeptical of the egg whites or you just don’t have them on hand, you can make these marshmallows.
+If you are skeptical of the egg whites or you just don’t have them on hand, you can make these homemade marshmallows instead.
 They don’t use eggs and they are also AH-mazing.

 Vanilla Bean Marshmallows from scratch